-2. The Java API:
+1. The Java API:

 Java is a smaller and cleaner language than C++.
-Chapters 1-10 and 14 (Chapers 1-11, and 15 in fifth; 1-10, 13, and 29 in sixth) in the Java text cover most of the language except threads (Chapter 15; 16 in fifth; 23 in sixth).
+Chapters 1-10, 13, and 29 of the Java text cover most of the language except threads (Chapter 23).
 The reason why programmers like Java is the HUGE standard Application Programming Interface (API).
 Sun's API includes classes for developing Graphical User Interfaces (GUIs), multimedia, networking, web-based computing, database connectivity, distributed objects (RMI and CORBA), security and others.
 This is the fun part of programming in Java!